aptech/docs/docs/CR-xlsGetSheetTypes.rst

 Examples
 ----------------

-For example, let us suppose that a file named '*yarn.xlsx*' exists in the GAUSS home directory.
+For example, let us suppose that a file named ':file:`yarn.xlsx`' exists in the GAUSS home directory.
 Let us further suppose that the 'A1' element is a string and the 'B1:C1' elements are numbers.
 The first row has no other elements.
 Then the code: